Sessions

 Prevention of microbial diseases is a fundamental aspect of public health and medicine.
 Given the global impact of infectious diseases, prevention strategies aim to reduce the spread and impact of pathogens, protect individuals from infections, and ultimately contribute to the control of outbreaks and pandemics.
 These strategies include a combination of vaccination, hygiene measures, antimicrobial treatments, public health interventions, and education.

-Human health and epidemiology are central to understanding the distribution, determinants, and prevention of diseases within populations.
+Public Health and epidemiology are central to understanding the distribution, determinants, and prevention of diseases within populations.
 Epidemiology plays a critical role in public health by providing data and insights that inform strategies for disease prevention, intervention, and health promotion.

 Antimicrobials and chemotherapy are key areas of medical science focused on the treatment and management of infections and diseases caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 While the term "chemotherapy" is often associated with cancer treatment, it originally referred to the use of chemicals (drugs) to treat infectious diseases, and it remains an important concept in the context of infectious diseases.